Extended Opportunity Programs & Services (EOPS)

 - Financial Aid application assistance

-- Free parking permit OR MTS semester pass (must be enrolled in at least 7 units or have a DSPS accommodation letter if enrolled in fewer than 7 units)
+- Free parking permit OR MTS semester pass (must be enrolled in at least 7 units)

-- CARE Program - state funded support program for single parent EOPS students
+- CARE Program - state funded support program for single head of househol parent EOPS students receiving CalWORKs (Cash Aid).

-New Student Orientation: If your application is approved, you will receive an email inviting you to attend a mandatory New Student Orientation.
+New Student Orientation: Once your application is approved, you will receive an email inviting you to attend a mandatory New Student Orientation.

 For updates on application status or eligibility, please contact an EOPS Technician: